-America The Beautiful Pass: Is A National Parks Pass Worth It?
+America The Beautiful Pass: Is The US National Parks Pass Worth It?

-• Is the America the Beautiful Pass worth it?
+Is the America the Beautiful National Park Pass worth it?
+Hand holding pass against yellow colored domes in Badlands National Park SD.

-A standard America the Beautiful Annual National Parks Pass costs $80.
-This pass is the most common because it applies to anyone aged between 16-62 years old and also includes any international visitors.
+First things first, let’s get the most important thing out of the way: a standard America the Beautiful Pass costs $80 and lasts for one year.
+This is the most commonly purchased pass because it applies to anyone aged between 16-62 years old who doesn’t fall under any special circumstances.

-However, there are exceptions to this standard pass that may apply to you.
-The following passes are only available to US Citizens and Permanent Residents:
+But there are some exceptions to the standard pass that may apply to you (only available to US citizens and permanent residents):

 • Senior Annual – $20: Applies to anyone over the age of 62 and lasts for one year.